 I work for a software company whose main product manages access to enterprise file and object data.
-My colleagues and I often find ourselves talking to our customers’ information security officers (CISO’s).
-Both during the sales process and after our product has been selected.
+My colleagues and I often find ourselves talking to our customers’ information security officers (CISO’s), both during the sales process and after our product has been selected.
 These conversations give us ongoing insight into their most pressing concerns.
 What follows is a brief discussion of some of the leading issues with which they wrestle.
-Below are the Top Cyber Security Threats faced currently:

 Ransomware is malicious software that gains access to files and changes them so they can no longer be interpreted by their owners.
 Once the files have been changed, the perpetrator of the attack demands a fee for restoring the files to their pre-attack state.
 When ransomware attacks were a new phenomenon the attacks almost exclusively targeted individuals.
 More recently, however, businesses and public institutions have been among the targets, often with highly disruptive results.
 Hundreds of millions of dollars are spent each year by ransomware attack victims to recover their data.

 Backups are the best mitigation against “conventional” ransomware attacks because they allow the affected files to be restored to their pre-attack state.
 Some ransomware programs, however, both corrupt the files to which they gain access and send copies of these files to the attackers.
 In these cases even victims who have backup copies of their data will sometimes pay the ransom to prevent the information in the stolen files from being made public.